Neil Jacobstein

 Check Fees & Availability

-Integration of technology, business, and ethics.
-Jacobstein is deeply interdisciplinary and has a keen sense of how the arts and sciences can integrate.
-He was appointed by the US National Academy of Sciences, Engineering, and Medicine to the Earth and Life Studies Committee for the period 2015-2021.
-Jacobstein is a Henry Crown Fellow at the Aspen Institute.
-He has moderated many Aspen Institute seminars on the technical and ethical implications of advanced technologies.
-Jacobstein has given invited talks worldwide on the technical, business, and ethical implications of AI and exponential technologies.
+Jacobstein is deeply interdisciplinary and has a keen sense of how the arts, humanities, and sciences can integrate.
+He is known for honoring the technical, business, and ethical aspects of AI and has given invited talks worldwide on the technical, business, and ethical implications of AI and exponential technologies.
 He has served in a wide variety of executive and advisory roles for industry, startup, nonprofit, and government organizations.

 Continue Reading »